-Cold storage seamlessly integrates with the existing Kibana interface in Amazon ES.
+Cold storage seamlessly integrates with the existing Kibana interface in Amazon OpenSearch Service.
 The Index Management view in Kibana has been redesigned to list indices by the storage tier they belong to, which simplifies data discovery and actions for the corresponding storage tier.
 For example, the Warm Indices page lists existing warm indices on your cluster.

 Moving an index from warm to cold

 You can manually select an index and move it from warm to cold by choosing Move to cold.

 To simplify discovery, you’re prompted to provide a time range for the data in this index.
 You can select a timestamp field from an auto-populated list based on the data in your index, manually provide the start and end timestamp for the data in the index, or simply choose to not specify one.

 After you choose Move index, within seconds, your index moves from warm to cold.